Boulder08/chunknorris/README.md

 # chunknorris
-A very simple PoC-like Python script to do chunked encoding using the aomenc CLI encoder.
+A very simple PoC-like Python script to do chunked, parallel encoding using the aomenc CLI encoder.

 Requirements: Python 3.10.x (possibly just 3.x), scene change list in x264/x265 QP file format, Avisynth, avs2yuv64, ffmpeg, aomenc (the lavish mod recommended).
 Make sure you have ffmpeg and the encoder in PATH or where you run the script.